Rihan-Fei/Canny-with-3-thresholds-V.S.-HED/README.md

 ## Pretrained Model
 We load the pretrained model from:
 [HED GitHub Repository](https://github.com/s9xie/hed)
+You can download via this link.

 ## Evaluation Criteria
 We use the following metrics to evaluate the model:
-- Precision
+- Mean Precision, Median Precision
-- Recall
-- Mean F1 Score
+- Mean Recall, Median Recall
-- Median F1 Score
+- Mean F1 Score, Median F1 Score

 ## References
 Xie, Saining and Tu, Zhuowen.
 "Holistically-Nested Edge Detection."
 Proceedings of the IEEE International Conference on Computer Vision, 2015.